Find a local pick your own farm here!

 • Jackson Fruit Farm - Blackberries (mid May - July)

 Holly Grove Road, Livingston, TX.
 Phone: 936-685-4658.
-Email: jfarms@samlink.com, Open: mid April though May.
+Email: jfarms@samlink.com, Open: UPDATE for 2025: Call before you go, Does anyone have current information, are they still offering pick your own or are even open?
+If so, please write me; last reported hours were mid April though May.
 Directions: From Livingston, 10 miles South on Hwy 146, turn left on Holly Grove Road, 5 miles and turn left to farm.
-Or, from Livingston, 8 miles East on Hwy 943, turn on Holly Grove Road, 5 miles to farm.
-Phone:
+Or, from Livingston, 8 miles East on Hwy 943, turn on Holly Grove Road, 5 miles to farm. [ Click here to update the listing ]

 • Sandy Foot Farm - Blueberries